pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 of unbound methods; none of the above is a new design decision unique to this proposal.

-These last three limitations — no partial application of arguments, no mutating methods, no type methods — are both ripe for proposals of their own, but pose design questions best served by separate discusions.
-We hope that future proposals on these topics will consider unbound methods and key paths together as a unit, and attempt to maintain coherence between them as much as reasonably possible.
+These last three limitations — no partial application of arguments, no mutating methods, no type methods — are both ripe for proposals of their own, but pose design questions best served by separate discusions (see Future Directions below), and are **out of scope for this proposal**.

+Any future proposals on topics such as these should consider both unbound methods and key paths, and attempt to maintain coherence between the two as much as reasonably possible.

 ---